pstolarz/OneWireNg/README.md

 ```

 creates 1-wire service interface for current platform and performs search on
 the bus.
 The bus is controlled by MCU pin number 10.
+Alternatively it is possible

-Alternatively it is possible to use C++11 range loop here:
+to use C++11 range loop to detect slaves connected to the 1-wire bus:

 ```cpp
 #include "OneWireNg_CurrentPlatform.h"